SAP Commissions

 The amounts you set will greatly impact how your team goes about their business.
 It’s important to review all the salary mix options before making any decisions.

 It also means your team works under enormous stress and takes on a lot of obligations.
-Under these circumstances, managing stress becomes the most important issue an extremely difficult task.
-Also weekly payments may be required.
+Under these circumstances, managing stress becomes the most important issue, an extremely difficult task.
+Also, weekly payments may be required.

 50/50 – This compensation mix is often a good starting point.
 It allows companies to influence the employee’s performance while providing sufficient protection for the sales representatives of their part of the fixed salary.

-90/10 – On this end of the spectrum there is little motivation and good base salary.
-This is often the solution for administration employees, and a small part of the variable salary helps them connect with the team and it’s success.
+90/10 – On this end of the spectrum, there is little motivation and good base salary.
+This is often the solution for administration employees, and a small part of the variable salary helps them connect with the team, and it’s success.

 The factors mentioned above should easily guide you to make the best decision, but one key question remains: how others in your industry do this?
 How are other companies in your local area compensating their employees?
 How do similar-sized companies paying their representatives?